BrentCampebll/ticket-lifecycle/README.md

 <a href="https://imgur.com/e8hlUPD"><img src="https://i.imgur.com/e8hlUPD.png" title="source: imgur.com" /></a>
 </p>
 <p>
 Here I will create a ticket and assign it to an agent.
 The Agent will then communicate and escalate the issue if needed.
 I started by creating 2 tickets.
-One Simple one complex.
+One severe and the other less severe.
 </p>
 <br />